Papr3ka/ZetaStack/README.md

 **ans** - the most recent answer

-**rand** - a cryptographically secure random number between 1 - 1000
+**rand** - a cryptographically secure random number between 0 - 999 inclusive

 # Commenting
 Commenting can be done with **//** or **/\*\*/**